 5.7 The Shooter may at his/her election, after any Roll, either relinquish the Active Dice or remain the Shooter, provided that:

-the Shooter shall be required to relinquish the Active Dice immediately after Rolling a 7 Out; and
+subject to clause 5.8, the Shooter shall be required to relinquish the Active Dice immediately after Rolling a 7 Out; and

 the Dealer or Game Supervisor may require the Shooter to relinquish the Active Dice if the Shooter unreasonably delays the game, repeatedly makes a void Roll or at any time contravenes these rules.

 Where the Shooter loses all of his/her wagers before a 7 Out is Rolled, the Shooter shall be given the opportunity to place a further wager and may at his/her election continue to Roll or relinquish the Active Dice.

+5.8 At the Casino Operator’s sole discretion, any Shooter who Rolls a 7 Out on their first Roll may be provided with an opportunity to retain the Active Dice for another Roll.
+Should the Shooter elect to take another Roll and subsequently Roll another 7 Out, they shall be required to relinquish the Active Dice immediately.
+For the avoidance of doubt, all wagers will be settled in accordance with these rules irrespective of whether or not the Casino Operator uses their discretion under this clause 5.8.

-5.8 When collecting and passing the Active Dice, the Dealer may use either the stick (as referred to in rule 3.4(a)), if any, or his/her hand.
+5.9 When collecting and passing the Active Dice, the Dealer may use either the stick (as referred to in rule 3.4(a)), if any, or his/her hand.